imandra-ai/imandra-docs/notebooks-src/Region Probabilities.md

 #install_printer pp_approx;;
 ```

-Note that the `.mli` file detailing the module's interface, as well as the source code and some `.iml` example files can be found in the [Imandra Tools Github repository](https://github.com/AestheticIntegration/imandra-tools).
+Note that the module's interface and type signatures can be found [in the docs pages](https://docs.imandra.ai/imandra-docs/odoc/imandra-tools/Imandra_tools/Region_probs/index.html).

 ### Basic Distributions